About the course

 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

 The DPIR provides a stimulating research environment in which you can pursue your interests beyond the formal demands of the syllabus.

-Many of the academic staff who teach on the MPhil and MSc programmes also organise extracurricular research seminars for graduate students, such as the Comparative Political Economy Seminar, the Political Theory Workshop and the politics and international relations research colloquia which take place weekly throughout term.
+Many of the academic staff who teach on the MPhil and MSc programmes also organise extracurricular research seminars for graduate students, such as the Comparative Political Economy Seminar, the Political Theory Research Seminar and the politics and international relations research colloquia which take place weekly throughout term.